Overview

 AWS Free Tier:

-Note: Free Tier offers are not available in certain AWS regions, like AWS GovCloud (US) or the China (Beijing) region.
+Note: Free Tier offers are not available in certain AWS regions, like AWS GovCloud (US).

 TD SYNNEX and Consolidated Billing and Blended Rates